cgoesche/pam-insults/README.md

 # pam-insults
-A PAM module that insults you when operations fail
+A PAM module that prints an insult whenever a bad password is entered